 - Partner details

-To help the application, you'll also need the following documents.
+To assist the application, you'll also need the following documents.

 - Letter of recommendation